ice-energy/jreed/content_pub/post/post_010/MikroTik_PapaBear.md

 thing is that the usual discovery tools will find all CDC boards that are up and connected.

-> *Also note this configuration works with WiFi-to-WiFi connections*
+> *Also note this SAME EXACT configuration works with WiFi-to-WiFi connections*

 ---